 Are you ready to explore?
 Check out these best places to swim in Las Vegas.

-The 5 Best Places to Swim in Las Vegas
+The 5 Best Places you can Swim or Take a Day Trip Kayaking in Las Vegas

 1. Stadium Swim, Circa Resort and Casino

-Stadium Swim is one of the most premium and luxurious pools and sports bars in the world, earning a spot as one of the best pools in Las Vegas.
+Stadium Swim is one of the most premium and luxurious swimming pools and sports bars in the world, earning a spot as one of the best places to swim in Las Vegas.
 Situated inside the Circa Hotel and Casino downtown, this is a haven for anyone looking to play and relax.

 The stunning pool overlooks the vibrant Fremont Street Experience.
 It can accommodate up to 4,000 people, where they can party, soak, tan, or watch games.
 It’s open year-round, so be sure to grab one of those chaise lounges, day beds, or luxury cabanas.

 Location: 8 E Fremont St, Las Vegas, NV 89101, United States